 INTRODUCTION

 Irritable bowel syndrome (IBS) affects about 15% of the population and is a common cause for medical consultation[1-3].
-IBS is diagnosed when symptoms meet diagnostic criteria, (the most authoratative currently being the Rome IV criteria) and clinical assessment and investigations do not reveal any other cause[4,5].
+IBS is diagnosed when symptoms meet diagnostic criteria (the most authoratative currently being the Rome IV criteria), and clinical assessment and investigations do not reveal any other cause[4,5].
 Diagnosis of IBS by exclusion is a burden for both physicians and patients, as this approach raises uncertainty as to its accuracy[6].
 Clinical judgement is needed to determine the extent of investigations.

-Overlap of IBS with functional dyspepsia (FD) is well-known and in both, symptoms are believed to be due to visceral hypersensitivity[7].
-As the level of increased sensitivity to rectal barostatic balloon distension correlates with IBS severity, this has been proposed as a reliable objective test for visceral hypersensitivity[8-10], but it is a specialised, invasive procedure.
+Overlap of IBS with functional dyspepsia (FD) is well-known, and in both, symptoms are believed to be due to visceral hypersensitivity[7].
+Increased sensitivity to rectal barostatic balloon distension correlates with IBS severity, and this has been proposed as a reliable objective test for visceral hypersensitivity[8-10].
+However, it is a specialised, invasive procedure.
 The provocation of symptoms by a nutrient drink test (NDT) has been found to be a useful, simple approach for diagnosis of FD[11].
 Its value for IBS diagnosis has not been explored, even though the onset of IBS symptoms is frequently related to food intake via unknown mechanisms[12,13].

-This case-control, prospective study, carried out in a tertiary centre, explored the diagnostic potential of the NDT for diagnosis of IBS by evaluating symptoms after both high nutrient (HN) and low nutrient (LN) drinks in 10 IBS patients and 10 healthy control subjects.
+This case-control, prospective study, carried out in a tertiary center, explored the diagnostic potential of the NDT for diagnosis of IBS by evaluating symptoms after both high nutrient (HN) and low nutrient (LN) drinks in 10 IBS patients and 10 healthy control subjects.

 MATERIALS AND METHODS